 If you’re using your phone to photograph whales, you may struggle to capture the images you want in a high-quality format.
 Below are the lens and camera equipment I suggest for Azores whale watching photography:

 ⇒ YOUR CAMERA: Obviously, you will want to have a camera with you.
 It doesn’t need to be a top-of-the-line or expensive camera, just something you are familiar with and know how to work.
 I don’t use a fancy or expensive camera.
-Click here to see which camera I use.
+Click here to shop for my camera.

 ⇒ TRIPOD: You will appreciate having a tripod if you’re on a catamaran for your whale watching trip in the Azores.
 If you’re on a RIB boat, forget about it.
 A tripod will help with stability and assist you in capturing a clear and sharp image.
-Click here to see the tripod I travel with.
+Click here for the tripod I use.

 ⇒ REMOTE: If you are traveling with a tripod, you will also want a remote to make taking the photos easier.
 You can use your phone as a remote (depending on your camera model and its wifi capabilities), but I suggest just purchasing a cheap one.
-This is the one I use.
+Click here for a solid camera remote option.

 ⇒ LENS CLEANER: I always carry a lens cleaner with me wherever I go because I am careless with things and don’t take great care of things.
 You may experience water or rain on your whale watching trip and you will be thankful if you can easily clean it in a more professional way.
 Saltwater on a lens is no joke!
 Don’t use your clothing to do this (lesson learned here).
-Click here to see which lens cleaning kit I recommend.
+Click here for an awesome lens cleaning kit.

 ⇒ GOPRO HERO7: If you’re looking to make a video from your trip, I don’t think you’ll regret it!
 How often do you get to see such gorgeous creatures going about their day?!
 I highly suggest bringing a GoPro with you for the ride as it will easily record your Azores whale watching experience!
-Click here to see which GoPro I use on my travels.
+Click here for GoPro options.

 ⇒ FEIYA TECH GIMBAL STABILIZER: If you’re serious about making a video from your trip, be sure to have a gimbal stabilizer with you.
 I use Feiyu Tech’s stabilizers and they have always worked well for me.
 While I usually use them with my phone, you can also insert your GoPro into it.
 It will be a savior if the waters are rocky and temperamental!
-Click here to check out gimbal stabilizers.
+Click here to shop a gimbal.

 Where to Stay on Sao Miguel